 Malfunction Possible Cause Solution Hydraulic pump Oil is low.
 Add oil to proper level. and motor runs but carriage does not Oil pickup tube is disconnected.
-Connect oil pickup tube. raise, and there is no pressure shown on the pressure gauge.
+Connect oil pickup tube. pressure shown on the pressure gauge.
 Contamination - pickup tube is blocked.
 Open reservoir.
 Inspect pickup tube.
 Clean if required.
-P Pump is cavitating.
+Pump is cavitating.
 Oil supply is low - fill reservoir.
 Oil is too heavy - change to proper viscosity oil.
 Motor rotation is incorrect.
-Contact your electrician.
+Have a qualified electrician correct the problem.
 Hydraulic pump and motor keeps running Relief valve set too low.
 Readjust the relief valve.
 Consult PFlow Industries, Inc. Customer Support Department for assistance. and carriage is at the upper level.
 Pressure switch set too high.
 Readjust the pressure switch setting to match the pressure setting listed on the hydraulic power data tag.
 Bad pressure switch.
 Replace pressure switch.
 Excessive pump noise.
 Damaged or worn pump.
 Consult PFlow Industries, Inc. Customer Support Department for assistance.
 Pump is cavitating.
 Oil supply is low - fill reservoir.
 Oil is too heavy - change to proper viscosity oil.
 Aeration is occurring.
 Oil supply is low - fill reservoir.
 Carriage raises, but will not lower.
 Mechanical interference.
 Identify the problem.
 Remove obstruction and repair as needed.
+Safety cam has set.
+Identify the problem and repair as needed.
 Down solenoid is not actuating.
 Troubleshoot the down solenoid and replace as needed.
 Velocity fuse is set.
 Inspect hydraulic hose for breaks or a fitting leak.
 If none is found, attempt to increase pressure in the cylinders by pressing the up button on the push-button station.